DynareJulia/Dynare.jl/doc/src/running-dynare.md

 name of the `.mod` file or in the first line of the `.mod` file itself (see below).

-dynare begins by launching the preprocessor on the `.mod file`.
+Dynare begins by launching the preprocessor on the `.mod file`.
 By default (unless the [use_dll](@ref) option has been given to `model`), the preprocessor creates three intermediary files: